 - For Men: No beachwear when going out.
 Jamie wore a t-shirt and shorts everywhere except at the mosque when he wore pants.

-We travelled to the Dubai, United Arab Emirates from September 17 – 22, 2017 and going to the top of Burj Khalifa in Dubai was one of our highlights for the year.
+We travelled to Dubai, the United Arab Emirates from September 17 – 22 and going to the top of Burj Khalifa in Dubai was one of our highlights for the year.
 The kids were ages 5 & 7.